 Another factor to take into account when you remodel your bathroom, be sure to do a deep clean.
 Clean out your drawers in the bathroom and clean out the cabinets.
 Be sure to wipe down the inside of the drawers using a cleaning solution and the cabinets under the sinks.
 At the same time, when all the “stuff” has been moved out, you can see if there are any water leaks, which can cause problems and need to be addressed.
 Whether you are selling or not, any leaks and their subsequent damage need to be fixed!

 Painting the entire bathroom will make a huge difference.
 Take down all the pictures and accessories, and fill the holes, and paint the entire area with a neutral color.

-Again because the bathrooms are notoriously a wet place, the baseboards may end up getting a little more worn out than other areas of the homes.
-If the baseboards are made from a material which is known as MDF (medium density particleboard.
-The MDF can absorb water and discolor, and the seams can be exposed from the continual moisture.
+Again because the bathrooms are notoriously wet places, the baseboards may end up getting a little more worn out than other areas of the homes.
+If the baseboards are made from a material which is known as MDF (medium-density particleboard).
+The MDF can absorb water and discolor, and the seams can be exposed to continual moisture.
 It can also swell, and show signs of water staining.
-If this product is utilized in a high humidity area, then it needs to be waterproofed prior to painting.
+If this product is utilized in a high-humidity area, then it needs to be waterproofed prior to painting.

 Be sure to replace the baseboards and have them painted to create a finished look.